RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 so Lily *uses* that information to invest in a few parcels of surrounding real estate.

-When Eureka learns of Lily's use, under the common law, Lily must disgorge any and all profits derived from her investments, whether Lily's real estate purchase harmed Eureka, or not.
+When Eureka learns of Lily's purchase, under the common law, Lily must disgorge any and all profits derived from her investments, whether Lily's real estate purchase harmed or disadvantaged Eureka.

-But under Model Rule 1.8(b),
+But under Model Rule 1.8(b), an ethical rule,
-Lily's purchase based on information she gleaned from representing Eureka is unethical, only if buying the real estate was using information to the *disadvantage* of Eureka.
-For example,
+Lily may use information that she learned from representing Eureka, so long as Eureka is not disadvantaged by her use.
-if it could be shown that Eureka wanted the land for itself and would have purchased it if Lily had not gotten there first.
+If Eureka could show that it had plans to purchase those parcels itself and would have done so if Lily had not gotten there first, then Lily's use of Eureka's information would violate *both* the common law of agency and Model Rule 1.8(b).

 #### When In Doubt, Ask

-When in doubt, the lawyer should *ask* the client/principal for permission, and if client consents, lawyer is home free.
+When in doubt, the lawyer should *ask* the client/principal for permission, and if client consents, the lawyer is home free.

 But if client refuses (or if lawyer never seeks consent), then the lawyer is accountable to the  client for profits under:

-* Restatement Second Agency §388 (“restitutionary relief in the form of disgorgement of profit”);
+* Restatement Second Agency §388 ("restitutionary relief in the form of disgorgement of profit");
 * Restatement Third Law Governing Lawyers §60 (“lawyer who uses confidential information of a client for the lawyer’s pecuniary gain other than in the practice of law must account to the client for any profits made”)

 Under Model Rule 1.8,